 And Even More Mentoring Links:

-• 12CONVERSATIONS.COM is designed to help you learn more about developing a marriage mentoring program.
+• 12CONVERSATIONS.COM is designed to help you learn how to develop a marriage mentoring program.
 Marriage mentoring can be as simple as finding a couple you respect and hearing their stories of married life.
-Also, if your church is looking for a mentoring program, this ministry is a good one to contact.
+Also, this is a good ministry to contact if your church is considering developing a mentoring program.

 RESOURCES ON COUNSELING: